mvolety/comp423-course-notes/docs/tutorials/rust-setup.md

 - Write, build, and run a "Hello COMP423" program in Rust.
 - Understand Rust's build and run workflow using `cargo`.

+[//]: # (Possibly move the first bullet to be after the current third bullet point for chronological clarity)

 ## Prerequisites

 Before diving in, ensure you have the following: